chjj/blessed/README.md

 - __renderer__ - a callback which is called right before the children are iterated over to be rendered. should return an iterator callback which is called on each child element: __iterator(el, i)__.
+- __layout__ - using the default renderer, it provides two layouts: inline, and grid. `inline` is the default and will render akin to `inline-block`. `grid` will create an automatic grid based on element dimensions. the grid cells' width and height are always determined by the largest children in the layout.

 ##### Properties: